roniemartinez/dude/README.md

 - Navigate function - enable navigation steps to move to other pages.
 - Custom storage - option to save data to other formats or database.
 - Async support - write async handlers.
+- BeautifulSoup4 - option to use BeautifulSoup4 instead of Playwright.

 ## Support